AntonisCSt/MLops_aws_Cat_dog/README.md

 8) Add monitoring service to terraform

-## Approach 1 ECS and AWS database
+## Approach 1 ECS and MONGO database

+For mongo database I used MongoDB Atlas: https://cloud.mongodb.com by creating a DB cluster I got the connection endpoint and allowed inbound only my flask app.

 ## Approach 2 Kubernetes and EKS